DocHolliday13x/data-structures-and-algorithms/javascript/code-challenges/stack-and-queue/README.md

 - `isEmpty()` - O(1)

 I didn't actually run the Big O space/time complexity on the methods above.
 I just assumed they would be O(1) because they are all constant time operations.

+- **Code Challenge 11 - PsuedoQueue**
+I started with a whiteboard of the PsuedoQueue implementation.
+I then created a PsuedoQueue class that will use two Stack classes.
+I then created the required methods for the PsuedoQueue class.
+I'll have to plug my methods into Chat GPT to get the Big O space/time for this approach.
+The following methods will have a Big O space/time complexity:

+- `enqueue()` - O(n)
+- `dequeue()` - O(n)

+- **Code Challenge 12 - Stack Queue Animal Shelter**
+I started with a whiteboard of the AnimalShelter implementation.
+I then created an AnimalShelter class that will use a Queue class.
+I then created the required methods for the AnimalShelter class.
+I'll have to plug my methods into Chat GPT to get the Big O space/time for this approach.
+The following methods will have a Big O space/time complexity:

+- `enqueue()` - O(n)
+- `dequeue()` - O(n)

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->